Government of Ontario

 Gallery 1974 inc. Self-propelled cars.

-Two views coming and going of VIA train using GO equipment due to large quantity of bad order wheels on LRC cars.
+Two views coming and going of special train using GO equipment

 Not the typical branchline passenger service of old.

 GO work train!
 Rail King model RK330 their biggest car